Cod3dDOT/air-gui/README.md

 cd aircrack-gui
 python3 aircrack-gui.py
 ```
-If any interface will be found, a window will open with the option to choose an interface, scan, open aircrack-ng or start airmon-ng.
+If any interface will be found, a window will open with the option to choose an interface, scan, start airmon-ng or open aircrack-ng.

 Step 1: Set path (default: /home/SUDO_USER/Desktop/aircrack-ng/wifi/)

 ![main window](/demo/main_window.png)

-Step 2: Press 'Scan', wait for ~5 seconds (the window will become unresponsive, that's normal).
-A window will show up with a network list.
-Choose any network, check that it has WPA2 encryption (right now WEP/WPA1 are not implemented), hit 'Start Airmon-ng on BSSID: NETWORK_BSSID'.
+Step 2: Press 'Scan for networks', wait for ~5 seconds (the main window can become unresponsive, that's normal).
+A new window will show up with a network list.
+Choose desired network, check that it has WPA2 encryption (right now WEP/WPA1 are not implemented), hit 'Start Airmon-ng on BSSID: NETWORK_BSSID'.

 ![scanning window](/demo/scanning_window.png)

 Step 3: Aireplay-ng window will show up.
-Set amount of deauth packets to send (default: 10) and wait for station to appear (you can choose if several are found or type in a station address manually (format: xx-xx-..., xx:xx:..., xxxx...)).
+Set amount of deauth packets to send (default: 10) and wait for station to appear (you can choose if several are found or type in a station mac address manually (format: xx-xx, xx:xx, xxxx)).
 Hit 'Run deauth (aireplay-ng)'.
 If you see 'Success' on top of the window, then a handshake was received successfully.
 If not, try changing the station or amount of packets.

 P.S: If no stations are found, your signal strength is probably too low.
-Signal strength can be checked when you select your network in Step 2.
+Signal strength can be checked when you select your network in Step 2 and is measured from 0 to 100, higher being better.

 ![aireplay-ng window](/demo/aireplay-ng_window.png)